cosmos/developer-portal/ida-customizations/README.md

       #   description: |
       #     You will discover the interchain ecosystem and learn about the main concepts of the Cosmos SDK, from its Tendermint consensus to learning how keys, accounts, and transactions relate to each other.
 Dive into:
       #   links:
-      #     - title: Blockchain technology and the Interchain
+      #     - title: Blockchain technology and the interchain
       #       path: /academy/1-what-is-cosmos/1-blockchain-and-cosmos.html
-      #     - title: The Interchain Ecosystem
+      #     - title: The interchain ecosystem
       #       path: /academy/1-what-is-cosmos/2-cosmos-ecosystem.html
       #     - title: Interchain use cases
       #       path: /academy/1-what-is-cosmos/3-interchain-use-cases.html